What is a prologue in book?

 ‘I don't care who you are, where you’re from, what you did, as long as you love me.’

-As a teenager, from my shallow, perverted point of view, I couldn’t agree more.
-I wouldn’t care where she was from or what she did.
-She could’ve been a fugitive running from the law, a murder suspect, or an escapee from a mental hospital.
-I wouldn’t care less!
-As long as she loved me (even just for the night).
+In this example, an inexperienced, shallow, and perverted person couldn’t agree more.
+They wouldn’t care where she was from or what she did.
+She could be a fugitive running from the law, a murder suspect, or an escapee from a mental hospital.
+They couldn’t care less!
+As long as she loved them (even just for the night).

 Now, if that same girl showed up, it would be a different story.
-I would care where she was from, and what she was doing here?
-I would care what she did too!
-I would interrogate her like a prisoner just to get more information!
+You would care where she was from, and what she was doing here?
+You would care what she did too.
+The more you could know about what makes her who she is, the better!
+Because you crave a deeper connection and understanding.

 Although they both exist at the beginning of the novel, and they both provide supplementary information, there are noticeable differences.